401(k) plans are better than IRAs

-"The reality is that IRAs tend to offer more freedom, lower costs and simplification," says Certified Financial Planner professional Jason Lina, CFA, and lead adviser at Resource Planning Group in Atlanta.
+"The reality is that IRAs tend to offer more freedom, lower costs and simplification," says CFP professional Jason Lina, CFA, lead adviser at Resource Planning Group in Atlanta.

 "There are no hidden administration fees as with a 401(k), much greater investment flexibility and many options for pre-59 1/2 penalty-free distributions," he says.